base64encrypted/php_base64encrypted/README.md

 # php_base64encrypted
 Encrypt base64 via PHP.
 This is the first and the unique cryptographic algorithm at this time IN THE WORLD that encrypt natively base64.
-Short, fast, easy, practice and safe (<div class="text-green mb-2">quantum resistant</div>).
+Short, fast, easy, practice and safe (quantum resistant).

 Enjoy!

 <br><br>

 ## Example: